khoido2003/classic_monokai.nvim/README.md

 ## 🌱 Contributing

-This plugin is a fork of monokai-nightasty.nvim.
+This plugin is a fork of [monokai-nightasty.nvim](https://github.com/polirritmico/monokai-nightasty.nvim).
 Contributions, issues, and pull requests are welcome!

-## License
+## 📝 License

-Apache-2.0 license
+MIT